Post-Baccalaureate Undergraduate Certificate

 — Descriptions on each PPT image slide need to include title, date, size and medium

-- One-page statement of intent
+- One-page statement of intent and reasons for further study

 - Current resume